Citing and referencing: Images and captions

 Figure 3.
 Ahtila, Eija-Liisa.
 Production still from The House.
 2002.
 Super 16 mm colour film transferred to a 3-channel video, 14 minute loop.
 Edition five of five. © 2002 Crystal Eye, Helsinki.

 Figure 4.
 Stubbs, George.
-Tiger skeleton, lateral view. ca. 1795-1806.
+Tiger Skeleton, Lateral View. ca. 1795-1806.
 In Lippincott, Louise and Andreas Bluhm.
 Fierce friends: artists and animals, 1750-1900, 64.
 London: Merrell, 2005.

-(Artist’s Surname Year of production)
+(Artist Surname Year of production)

 "Elements of this can be seen in works like The House (Ahtila 2002) ... "